Rasikrastogi/Smartphone-ML-Intelligence/README.md

 ## Dataset

-The raw dataset currently contains 239 smartphone records and hardware, benchmark, display, camera, battery, build, launch, and price attributes.
+The raw dataset currently contains more than 265 smartphone records and hardware, benchmark, display, camera, battery, build, launch, and price attributes.

-Before publishing the repository, confirm that the dataset's original source and licence permit redistribution.
+Before publishing the repository, confirm that the dataset's source and licence permit redistribution.
 Add the source and licence information here once verified.